r-winkler/graphql-express-showcase/README.md

 ### branches

 - schema-stitching: demo for schema-stitching
-- master: demo for schema-stitching and queries optimized by datalaoder
+- dataloader: demo for schema-stitching and queries optimized by dataloader

 #### Example query